Latest articles

 Lately I’ve been reading more about Samuel Johnson.
 I just finished John Wain’s biography and am now working through Boswell’s famous 1,402-page biography.
 A few surprises so far: Johnson dropped out of university for lack of money, taught himself everything, and at one point essentially co-wrote a legal treatise based on his own reading.
 He…

-Kevin Bennardo’s recent article makes a simple but underemphasized point: the real organizing principle of inheritance law is not freedom of disposition, but administrability.
+Kevin Bennardo’s recent article entitled “Administrability Over Testamentary Freedom of Disposition” makes a simple but underemphasized point: the real organizing principle of inheritance law is not freedom of disposition, but administrability.
 While courts and commentators have historically praised testamentary freedom as sacred and fundamental, the actual practice of probate prizes practicality.
-Testators do not control who administers their estate, cannot dictate the…
+Testators do not control…

 Finished Second Act by Henry Oliver.
 A sharp reminder that age isn’t the limitation we think it is.
 Our limits are usually effort and curiosity.
 Most people aren’t working as hard as they could on their interests, and most aren’t exploring enough new ones either.
 The book makes a strong case for doubling down and…